O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_ARIMA.png" width="250">

-With time-based or time-series data, a common application of predictive analytics is forecasting.
-This method uses the Auto-Regressive Integrated with Moving Average (ARIMA) algorithm for forecasting future values.
+A time-series method that uses the Auto-Regressive Integrated Moving Average (ARIMA) model for forecasting values.
 It leverages the “auto.arima” function from R’s “forecast” package to search through a variety of ARIMA configurations in order to find the best one.
-This script generates the forecasted value and confidence intervals, nominally set at 80% and 95%.
+This script generates the forecast value and confidence intervals, nominally set at 80% and 95%.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |